elitelephant/protocol-guardian/BITCOIN_STACKS_STORY.md

-# Bitcoin Stacks Command - Game Story (Tentative Adaptation)
+# Protocol Guardian - Game Story (Tentative Adaptation)

 ## Overview

-**Bitcoin Stacks Command** is an educational simulation game where you play as the **Guardian of the Bitcoin Protocol**, a decentralized steward overseeing Bitcoin and its Layer 2 ecosystems, particularly Stacks.
+**Protocol Guardian** is an educational simulation game where you play as the **Guardian of the Bitcoin Protocol**, a decentralized steward overseeing Bitcoin and its Layer 2 ecosystems, particularly Stacks.
 Your role spans across five transformative eras of Bitcoin's evolution, during which you must navigate consensus challenges, protocol upgrades, and network evolution in the maturing Bitcoin ecosystem.

 ## Game Structure